Micheal Ray Richardson: Europe (1988–2002)

 In 1988, Richardson signed with Virtus Bologna, a prominent European team.
 In 1988–89 Virtus won its third Italian Cup, but it was defeated in the semi-finals for the national championship against Enichem Livorno.
 Despite the playoffs' elimination, the season was considered a rebirth for Virtus: the national cup was the team's first trophy since 1984 and the great performances of Richardson had brought back the passion for basketball in the city.
 This period became known as "Sugar-mania", from Richardson's historic nickname.
 Virtus won the Italian Cup again and on 13 March 1990, won its first European title, the FIBA European Cup Winners' Cup, the second-tier level European-wide competition, defeating 79–74 the Real Madrid coached by George Karl.
-The final was characterized by an outstanding performance of Richardson, able of scoring 29 points.
+The final was characterized by an outstanding performance of Richardson, able to score 29 points.

 He then played for KK Split (1991–1992), Baker Livorno (1992–1994), Olympique Antibes (1994–1997), Cholet Basket (1997–1998), and Montana Forlì (1998–1999).
 Richardson played for Basket Livorno (1999–2000), Olympique Antibes again (2001) and finally, AC Golfe-Juan-Vallauris (2002) at age 47.

 Richardson won the European-wide second-tier level FIBA Cup Winners' Cup, in the 1989–90 season with Virtus Bologna.
 He won the LNB Pro A championship with Olympique Antibes in 1995.

 Player profile

 At 6 ft 5 in and 189 lb, Richardson was bigger than the average point guard in his era.
 In 556 career NBA games, he averaged 14.8 points, 5.5 rebounds, 7.0 assists, and 2.6 steals.
 In 18 career NBA playoff games, he averaged 15.7 points, 7.2 rebounds, 5.5 assists and 2.8 steals.
 Isiah Thomas said that Richardson was the player that gave him the most problems.
 "He had it all as a player, with no weaknesses in his game".
-After Richardson was banned from the NBA in 1986, sportswriter Bob Ryan wrote in the Boston Globe: "At his best, Micheal Ray Richardson is a 6-foot-5-inch Magic Johnson."
+After Richardson was banned from the NBA in 1986, sportswriter Bob Ryan wrote in The Boston Globe: "At his best, Micheal Ray Richardson is a 6 ft 5 in Magic Johnson."
 Johnson said, "When I was playing, the one player I enjoyed watching more than anyone else was Sugar Ray Richardson.
 When I saw him, I saw a smaller version of me."